CODA-19/coda19-data-dashboard/README.md

  |-> coda19-stats-api
 ```

 Then, make sure you have a `.env` file both in the `coda19-data-dashboard` root folder, but also in the `front-end/` folder.
 Contact a team member to know the content of these files.
-Then, you must launch the backend infrastructure with `docker-compose up`.
+Then, you must launch the backend infrastructure with `docker-compose -f .\docker-compose.no-dash.yml up`.
 After that, you can start the back-end, by going to this folder and running `yarn start`.
 Finally, the front-end can be launched by going to its folder and running `npm run start`.
 Imp. the front-end doesn't support `yarn` at the moment.

 ## Dependencies